hanbanana/Constructor-Hangman/README.md

 This is a terminal line hangman game using Inquirer.
 Inquirer is a Node npm package that allows you to create terminal line prompts.
 In this game, the user tries to guess a hidden word and receives feedback from the computer regarding whether or not the guesses are correct.

-This is a game built during the UC Davis Extension coding bootcamp (Trilogy Education Services).

 ## How to Play